CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: APPENDIX

+\textbf{CLAM Model Architectures:} For image observations, we model after the Space-Time (ST) Transformer \cite{bertasius2021space}.
+We first patchify a $64 \times 64 \times 3$ image with a patch size of 16 for a total of 16 patches.
+Each patch is embedded through a linear layer into the hidden dimension.
+The encoder consists of $N_{E}$ layers of Space-Time (ST) Attention blocks.
+Each ST block consists of spatial attention followed by temporal attention and a feedforward layer with skip connection, LayerNorm, and dropout applied between each attention.
+The decoder ST block also applies a cross-attention with the latent actions generated by the encoder.
+We add an additional token in the sequence of patch embeddings as a \texttt{CLS} token for the whole image.
+From the \texttt{CLS} token for each timestep, we apply a linear layer to predict the latent actions.

+\textbf{Latent Policy Architecture:} For our policy, we use a transformer decoder similar to the one used in ACT \cite{zhao2023act}.
+For external and over-the-shoulder RGB images, we use a pretrained ResNet to extract $7 \times 7$ feature maps and flatten them along the spatial dimension to create a sequence of $ d_v$-dimensional tokens, where $d_v$ is the output dimension of the ResNet.
+We use ResNet18 with $d_v = 512$.
+We feed as input to a causal transformer decoder a sequence of learnable action tokens with dimension $d$.
+The flattened image feature map is the key and value, and we apply cross-attention between the image features and learnable tokens.
+We concatenate all modality tokens and add additional modality-specific embeddings and sinusoidal positional embeddings.

+The input sequence to the transformer is a fixed position embedding, with dimensions $k \times 512$ where $k$ is the chunk size and the keys and values are the combined image tokens from the stem.
+At each timestep, we predict a chunk of 5 actions corresponding to 1 second of execution.

-The aim in our experiments is to study the efficacy of CLAM as a general approach to learn from action-less data, evaluate its ability to train robot policies without access to labeled expert data, and analyze its design choices and limitations.
-We organize our experiments to answer the following: \begin{enumerate}[label=\textbf{(Q\arabic*)}, nosep] \item How effective is CLAM at learning policies \emph{without} action-labeled expert demonstrations? \item How important are \emph{continuous} latent actions and \emph{jointly} training the action decoder? \item Can CLAM scale to learn capable robot policies in real-world scenarios? \end{enumerate}
+We aim to study the efficacy of CLAM as a general approach to learn from actionless data, evaluate its ability to train robot policies without access to labeled expert data, and analyze its design choices and limitations.
+We organize our experiments to answer the following: \begin{enumerate}[label=\textbf{(Q\arabic*)}] \item How effective is CLAM at learning policies \emph{without} action-labeled expert demonstrations? \item How important is each component of CLAM: \emph{continuous} latent actions and \emph{jointly} training action decoder? \item Can CLAM scale to efficiently learn capable robot policies for real-world scenarios? \end{enumerate}